JAnderson419/JAnderson419.github.io/_projects/2_project.md

 ---

+This work has been generously supported by the following sponsors:
+ - Alpha-In2Se3: National Science Foundation[^1], award #2348101.

+---

-The study of alpha-In2Se3 is supported by the National Science Foundation, award #2348101.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+[^1]: Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.